Add animated SVG to React websites

 <script><![CDATA[…….code……]]></script>

-these tags and paste it in the useEffect hook.
-After you have removed the javascript, just delete the empty tags
+Paste the code in the useEffect hook of the custom component.
+After you have removed the Javascript, just delete the empty remaining tags from the SVG file:

 <script><![CDATA[]]></script>